XiaoDengjie/Phase-Retrieval-19/Simulated Data/Dataset/June-27/readme.md

 Aaron give a first dataset, which is one dimension.
-And Sharon try to deal with it.